Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Honda Civic insurance requires being a good driver, having good credit, not filing small claims, and dropping full coverage on older vehicles.
-Invest the time to compare rates every other policy renewal by quoting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.
+Getting lower rates on insurance for a Honda Civic requires being a safe and courteous driver, maintaining a good credit score, being claim-free, and deciding if full coverage is necessary.
+Compare rates at least every other year by quoting rates from direct car insurance companies, and also from insurance agencies where you live.

-- You may be able to save up to $180 per year just by quoting online in advance
+- You may be able to save as much as $180 per year just by quoting early and online

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.